Category • Articles

 Renting vs free loan

 Renting a barista-style coffee machine from a dedicated supplier is the simplest and most flexible way to get started.
-For example, we offer contracts that last from 3 months to 5 years.
+For example, FreshGround offers contracts that last from as little as 3 months all the way up to 5 years.

 The longer you commit, the better the value.
 With our plans, we give you the options to test and adjust as your needs change.
 And also offer different levels of service plans, which you can choose from based on your needs.
 This may not be the case for all suppliers, so make sure you check before you make a decision.